polluxdev/go-logger/README.md

-# go-logger
+# go-logify

-# go-logger - Logger Toolkit for Go
+# go-logify - Logger Toolkit for Go

-`go-logger` is a modular logger package for Go, supporting logrus, zerolog, and zap logger.
+`go-logify` is a modular logger package for Go, supporting logrus, zerolog, and zap logger.
 It provides an easy and structured way to manage logger mechanism in your Go projects.

 ## Features
 - 🔌 **Modular:** Separate packages for each logger.